click-contrib/click-completion/README.md

 And of course to make it useful, you'll need to use fish, Bash, Zsh or PowerShell.

+## Customizing completion

+`click_complete` has a `startswith` function that can be replaced by a custom one in order to customize the completion.
+Some extra environment variable to be used during the completion can be passed to `get_code` and `install`.
+An example is available in [examples/click-completion-command](examples/click-completion-command).

 ## How it works

 As click, the general way `click_completion` works is through a magic environment